doyinsolamiolaoye/Audio-FIle-Server/README.md

 ![](header.png)

 ## Description and Features
-A FastAPI Web API that simulates the behavior of an audio file server while using a SQL database.
+A Web API buikt with FASTAPI that simulates the behavior of an audio file server while using a SQL database.
 Based on simple REST principles, the  Web API endpoints return JSON metadata about audio files.

 Audio file type can be one of the following: